gslindenmeyer/gslindenmeyer.github.io/_pages/about.md

 My MSc thesis at the University of Mannheim:
-- [Spatial Competition and Hotel Pricing: Evidence from the 9-Euro Ticket](https://gslindenmeyer.github.io/files/Master_Thesis.pdf), my master's thesis under the supervision of Prof. Nicolas Schutz
+- [Spatial Competition and Hotel Pricing: Evidence from the 9-Euro Ticket](https://gslindenmeyer.github.io/files/Master_Thesis.pdf), my master's thesis under the supervision of Prof. Schutz

 ---